-get(l, n)
+get(l, n, default?)

 Returns the element at index n in the list 1.
-Raises an error if the access is out of bounds.
+Raises an error if the access is out of bounds, unless default is specified, in which cast default is returned.
 Indices start with 0.

 maybe_get(l, n)